 Nikolai Petrovich Rezanov

 Rezanov, Nikolai Petrovich (nyĭkəlĪˈ pētrôˈvîch ryĕzäˈnəf) [key], 1764–1807, Russian trader, an official of the Russian American Company.
-He headed an expedition to Alaska in 1803.
-There he found (1805) the settlement at Sitka in desperate need of food and decided to go to California to obtain supplies.
-He reached (1806) what is today San Francisco and succeeded in his mission partly because of a romantic attachment to Doña Concepción, daughter of the commandant, José Darío Argüello.
-He took the supplies to Sitka but died on his return trip to Russia.
+In 1803 he headed an expedition that aimed to go around the world, opening trade with foreign countries and expanding Russia's Pacific empire.
+Failing in most of his attempts, he finally sailed to Russian America, where he found (1805) the settlement at Sitka, Alaska, in desperate need of food.
+He sailed to California to obtain supplies, and reached (1806) what is today San Francisco.
+He succeeded in his mission partly because of a romantic attachment to Doña Concepción, daughter of the Spanish commandant, José Darío Argüello.
+He brought the supplies to Sitka but died while traveling across Russia during his return trip.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.